A collection of recently published short story and essay collections.

 “Blackness is an art, not a science.
 It is a paradox: intangible and visceral; a situation and a story.
 It is the thread that connects these essays, but its significance as an experience emerges randomly, unpredictably. . . .
 Race is the story of my life, and therefore black is the body of this book.”

-For the first time in print, celebrated storytelling phenomenon The Moth presents fifty spellbinding, soul-bearing stories selected from their extensive archive (fifteen-plus years and 10,000-plus stories strong).
+The first collection from celebrated storytelling phenomenon The Moth presents fifty spellbinding, soul-bearing stories selected from their extensive archive.